roadwarriorslive/Pipulate/README.md

 Now you have a machine gun ho ho ho.
 If you know that quote and are in this biz, then hello old-timer.
 If not, then welcome millennial newb!
-I promise you boring coding industry buzzword jockeying for an awesome future-talk which if you survive the boredom, just may be synaptically rewiring.
+I promise you boring coding industry buzzword highly speculative future-talk which if you survive the boredom, just may be synaptically rewiring.
 I'm the silver-tongue snake-oil salesmen (I ***wish*** I could cite that quote) who made the still-going-strong HitTail SEO tool in 2006, and SEO Notebook is my latest stay-relevant-ware that I'm peddling for some audience and Github street cred.
 As this README.md probably already indicates, this is something a little bit different.
 So if you're into learning Python and/or a burgeoning nextgen SEO community, then forge on!
 Even if you're only interested in Python, SEO Notebook may be of interest as a sample project designed to generically interact with the Web and whatever random APIs you please.